thomas-lamiaux/rocq-prover.org/data/pages/code_of_conduct.md

 everyone.
 These rules apply equally to core developers (who should lead by example), occasional contributors and those seeking help and guidance.
-Their goal is that everyone feels safe and welcome when contributing to the Rocq prover or interacting with others in Rocq-related forums.
+Their goal is that everyone feels safe and welcome when contributing to the Rocq Prover or interacting with others in Rocq-related forums.

-These rules apply to all spaces managed by the Rocq prover team.
+These rules apply to all spaces managed by the Rocq Prover team.
 This includes the GitHub repository, the Discourse forum, the Zulip chat, the mailing lists, physical events like Rocq working groups and workshops, and any other forums created or managed by the team which the community uses for